Style and Design

-Note that depending on the option you may find the Melanie marketed as the Gudrun, Gudrum or Palmako Melanie, the Melena, the Rutland or the Renate.
+Note that depending on the option you may find the Melanie marketed as the Gudrun, Gudrum or Palmako Melanie, the Melena, the Rutland or the Renate or even the Appalachia.
 All are versions of the Melanie described here.

 The smaller version is finished in robust 28mm tongue and groove nordic pine log cladding with storm bracing and 45x45mm pressure treated timber foundation joists.
 The floor comprises 17mm interlocking tongue and groove boarding and the roof 16mm tongue and groove roof boards.
 The double doors are fitted with a cylindrical lock for security.
 There is an option to upgrade to 44mm log cladding.
 The larger version features 44mm cladding.
 The doors are fitted with a key operated cylinder lock for security.
 There are various glazing options ranging from standard horticultural glass to safety double glazing.
 The building is supplied without a roof covering as standard.
 Various options are available ranging from shed felt to coloured bitumen shingles.

 The smaller Melanie has a footprint of 2.8 x 2.8m (9'2'' x 9'2'') with a 30cm (12'') roof overhang.
 Building height to the eaves is 2.17m (7'2'') rising to 2.85m (9'4'') at the highest point of the roof.
 There's plenty of clearance at the double doors with an opening measuring 1.9) x 1.24m (6'3'' x 4'1'').
 The lower roofed option, the Melena, has a maximum roof height of 2.5m (8'2'')